How Much Does It Cost to Refinish Hardwood Floors?

 |Water-based polyurethane||$25 to $55|

+It can be difficult to choose the right hardwood floor finish without knowing the difference between each kind.
 Water- or oil-based polyurethane is applied in even coats.
 Oil-based polyurethane coating runs from $20 to $45 per gallon.
 This takes approximately 24 hours to dry and over time will develop an amber hue.
 Water-based polyurethane coating costs between $25 and $55 per gallon.
 This coating is clear and will not change over time.
 It also dries faster than an oil-based one.
 Homeowners can also choose between a penetrating oil coating for $40 to $100 per gallon and an acid-cured finish for $50 to $80 per gallon.
+Swedish finishes are highly durable and cost $50 to $80.
+Hard wax oils are a good choice for higher-quality woods as they are less likely to damage them, but they can be pricey at $70 to $550 per gallon.
 Topcoats are available in matte to high-gloss finishes, and after drying, they may be buffed for additional shine and an even finish.

 If the hardwood floor is in relatively good shape and doesn’t have deep scratches or gouges, homeowners may have the option just to recoat the floor.
 Recoating involves applying polyurethane to the flooring without the extra cost of sanding.
 Recoating costs between $1 and $2 per square foot.

 Labor costs are usually between $2 and $8 per square foot.
 The price of labor depends on the amount of prep work the floor needs, the area’s accessibility, the amount of sanding that is needed, and the geographic location of the home.
 Some contractors may charge for this project on an hourly basis, and homeowners can expect to pay between $60 and $160 per hour.
+A natural follow-up question is, “How long does it take to refinish hardwood floors?”
+Most professionals take about 5 hours to refinish 100 square feet.
 Homeowners can search for “floor refinishing near me” to check local prices.

 The price of wood floor refinishing can fluctuate depending on a home’s geographic location.
 Homes situated in urban areas with a high cost of living will have a significantly higher cost when it comes to labor and materials.
 The same goes for various regions of the country where the cost of living can be drastically different.